While you were enjoying your Christmas break, the GOP was hurrying to pass a massive tax bill. And they succeeded.

 How do you pick a market to invest in?
 That’s what we’re exploring today with our guest, Marco Santarelli.

 Marco owns Norada Real Estate Investments, an investment company that invests in markets all across the U.S. Marco has a keen sense for choosing the right market, and the right neighborhood.

 – Data sources and indicators to pay attention to; and

 – Once you’ve chosen a market, how to go about choosing a neighborhood to invest in.

 Though these real estate investment market tips are a departure from our typical “tax-only” podcast, I’ve written about investing at a distance and choosing markets in the past and wanted to bring on an expert that can give you concrete steps to invest in markets you may not know much about.

 In this month’s episode we are discussing the BARRRR method, which is a twist on the BRRRR method, and why advertising rental property is a crucial component of placing your property into service.
 Most investors think that they should advertise their property for rent after they are done with their rehab.
 We walk through why this may not be a best case and provide arguments for why you should advertise your property for rent prior to, or during, the rehab.

 In this episode we discuss the Real Estate Professional tax status.
-What is it?
+What is a real estate professional?
 What is it not?
 And when can (and should) you use this tax status to your advantage.